MarryisHotter/filesizeanalyzer/README.md

 ## Notes

-- Clicking on the "more files" button in the visualisation displays then next 25 biggest files
+- Clicking on the "more files" button in the visualisation displays the next 25 biggest files
 - Some system folders and files might be inaccessible
 - Large directories may take a moment to scan
 - The visualization shows the 25 largest files by default